 - They reabsorb any excess fluid in the chest cavity to prevent fluid accumulation.
-Normally there is only about half a cup of fluid (about 30-50 cc of fluid) in the pleural lining and this fluid is constantly removed and replaced with fresh fluid.
+Normally there is only about half a cup of fluid (about 30-50 cc of fluid) in the pleural lining, which is constantly removed and replaced with fresh fluid.
 If the mesothelial cells fail to function, the fluid can quickly accumulate, leading to an unhealthy fluid collection in the chest cavity (also known as a “pleural effusion”).
 As the fluid builds up in the chest cavity, the patient can develop vague chest pain and shortness of breath.
 These are the two symptoms that are most commonly associated with mesothelioma.

 - They are also non-adhesive.
 To doctors, “non-adhesive” simply means that the cells will not allow the lungs to “stick” to the chest wall or the pleura.
 This is important because when the lungs inflate and deflate every time a person breathes, it is vitally important that the lungs not get “stuck” to the chest cavity.
-In such rare cases when the lungs do get “stuck,” breathing becomes labored and serious health issues could result.
+In rare cases when the lungs get “stuck,” breathing becomes labored and serious health issues could result.

 - Arguably, one of the mesothelial cells’ largest roles is to protect and prevent organisms like bacteria, viruses, and other foreign particles from entering into the chest cavity.
 Mesothelial cells completely surround the bacteria and destroy them.

 What Role Do Mesothelial Cells Play During Infection or Injury?

 The mesothelial fluid plays a role in repairing damage inside pleural space — the fluid helps transport the body’s defense cells (white cells) to and from sites of infection and inflammation and also helps clean up any areas of congestion.